Drew was one of “those” patients.

 These leading clinical, safety/risk and performance improvement organizations have committed to a national collaborative for driving increased awareness, data capture and best practice sharing to improve unplanned extubation rates.

-We are partnering with clinically sophisticated and widely-reknowned airway research institutions for early adoption and clinical data collection.
+We are partnering with clinically sophisticated and widely-reknowned healthcare leaders for early adoption and clinical data collection.

 The hurdles in front of us are few and far between now.